kevinpollet/maven-github-plugin/Readme.md

 ### Reporting a Bug / Requesting a Feature

 To report an issue or request a new feature you just have to open an issue in the repository issue tracker (<https://github.com/kevinpollet/maven-github-plugin/issues>).
-After that you can add a label to it.
-Currently there is two label __Bug__ and __Feature__.

 ### Contributing some code